When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Learning a Robust Topology-aware Graph Representation

 \subsection{Topological Loss as a Regularizer}

 In Section~\ref{sec:wgtl}, we propose using the aggregated topology encodings to predict node labels for downstream node classification tasks through a GNN backbone.
 In this case, we use a supervised loss $L_{supv}$ that facilitate learning the aggregated topology priors for classification.
-We empirically observe that our topology encoding already provides a certain degree of robustness (Appendix~\ref{app:ablation}).
+We empirically observe that our topology encoding already provides a certain degree of robustness (see ablation studies in Appendix~\ref{app:ablation}).

 However, the supervised loss function only explicitly enforces misclassification constraints on the defense model.
 It does not explicitly enforce any topological constraint such that the topological encodings themselves iteratively become more robust while training.
 Hence, for increased robustness, we propose to use topological loss $L_{topo}$ that explicitly encodes the birth and death of the topological features in the auxiliary graph (ref.
 Figure~\ref{fig:schematic}) reconstructed from the transformer output.
 Specifically,